 Currently, Nerdwallet uses a wide range of colors and a very flat design with its illustrations.
 I sought to improve on that design through the use of textures and gradients.

-In the future, I'd like to move these animations to live on the Nerdwallet app.
-Currently their app is a fountain of financial information but I think by adding animations, it can be more resourceful for users.
+Similar to Headspace, I'd like to move these animations to live on the Nerdwallet app while creating new features that help incentivize financial education.
+Currently, their app is a fountain of financial information but it can be overwhelming.